Restaurants

 Food for Friends, 17-18 Prince Albert Street, The Lanes, Brighton BN1 (01273 202 310)

 This is to Brighton what Manna is to London: an institution that manages to change with the times.
 There is perhaps a touch too much stripped wood for our liking, but the place has a warm and friendly buzz.
-It's vegetarian not vegan, and we have found sometimes that vegan options can be quite limited.
-However, there are some vegan classics like crispy tofu and coconut curry that will keep you full.
+It's vegetarian and vegan, and we have found sometimes that vegan options can be quite limited.
+However, there are some vegan classics like crispy tofu and miso aubergine that will keep you full.
 Definitely worth a visit.

 www.foodforfriends.com (for menus and opening times)

 This is to Brighton what Manna is to London: an institution that manages to change with the times.
 There is perhaps a touch too much stripped wood for our liking, but the place has a warm and friendly buzz.
-It's vegetarian not vegan, and we have found sometimes that vegan options can be quite limited.
-However, there are some vegan classics like crispy tofu and coconut curry that will keep you full.
+It's vegetarian and vegan, and we have found sometimes that vegan options can be quite limited.
+However, there are some vegan classics like crispy tofu and miso aubergine that will keep you full.
 Definitely worth a visit.

 www.foodforfriends.com (for menus and opening times)